munyokii/intro_to_dart/oop/init.md

 - One Method, Many Forms: Just like a chameleon changes color, polymorphism allows different classes to redefine a method while keeping the same name! 🦎

 - Flexibility Galore: This ability gives you the power to call the same method on different objects and get results that match their unique behaviors!
 It’s like having a universal remote for your code! 📺

+## 🌟 Abstraction: Simplifying Complexity! 🎉

+Abstraction is like a magic lens that lets users interact only with the essential features of an object, while keeping the intricate details hidden away.
+It’s all about making the complicated simple! 🪄✨

+### 🧐 What is Abstraction?

+- User-Friendly Interaction: Imagine you're using a remote control.
+You don’t need to know how the remote works internally; you just press buttons to change channels or adjust the volume.
+That’s the essence of abstraction!
+It allows users to access just a subset of an object’s characteristics and operations, simplifying their experience. 📺🔧

+- Simplicity Reveals Complexity: Abstraction takes complex systems and presents them in a straightforward manner.
+Think of it as showing only the tip of the iceberg while the vast majority lies beneath the surface!